How to level in Destiny 2, including power and artifact levels, caps, battle pass, tips and more

 Tips and quirks about your Power Level

-Here are a couple of other tips and things to keep in mind that will affect your leveling.
+Here are some tips and information to keep in mind that will affect your leveling.
 It’s a long, weird, complicated process, so here are a couple of things to help with that path.

 - You won’t be one hitting bosses in the content you are hundreds of levels over.
 Unlike many other MMOs, you can’t return to where you started and start killing once beefy bosses with one hit.
 Levels generally only affect you if you are below them.
 Once you are above the recommended Power Level, the difficulty will generally stay where it is.
 No matter how high your Power Level, that Strike will always be that difficulty.